Kathryn “Kitty” Reynolds says the key to a long life is having a healthy appetite.

 The 1990s were a difficult time for Reynolds, who lost her husband, the couple's daughter Joan Tresnak, her son-in-law and her last living sibling, all in just a few short years.

 "After Andy passed away, we got her a dog she named Buffy," VanHenkle said.
 "Then later, she got another dog and named that one Buffy, too.
 Those dogs became her world and she became well acquainted with her neighbors while taking them out for walks."

 For a time, Reynolds lived with VanHenkle in Harrington, but moved in at the Heritage at Milford in 2010 after her sister-in-law became ill.

 Melissa Heverin, the guest services director at the Heritage said Reynolds, or "Miss Kitty" as she's known to the staff there, still enjoys her favorite hobbies like crocheting, knitting and her greatest passion: playing bridge.

-Page 2 of 2 - "I love to play and I'm good at it too," Reynolds said Monday.
+"I love to play and I'm good at it too," Reynolds said Monday.
 "I bet I could beat you."

 While she might pre-date the Boy Scouts of America, Oreo cookies, prohibition and bubble gum, Reynolds said she continues to look forward to what the next year of life will bring.